NarokMan/HemorrhEngine/README.md

-The editor designed to help make my new hockey game project. gygyhujhukj
+The editor designed to help make my new hockey game project.

 Version 1.0 - Can run maps now inside the editor

+7/9/2026

 CURRENT FEATURES:
 - Grid workspace
-  - Highlighted selected cluster
+  - Highlighted selected cluster/puck
 - Toolbar (on the left)
   - Creation of collision clusters
   - Creation of trigger clusters